 - The income level of these people is high with their higher experience.

-Now the Americans fall into five generations categories.
-They include the Silent Generation, Baby boomers, Generation X, Millennials, and Generation Z. All these have different credit score numbers.
+Now Americans fall into five generations categories.
+They include the Silent Generation, Baby Boomers, Generation X, Millennials, and Generation Z. All these have different credit score numbers.
 You can analyze in the below table that each generation with higher age has a better credit score than with a low age generation.
 Here is it.

 After credit score average by age comes the next section which discusses statistics by state.